bhershberg/PrometheanToolkit/README.md

 This project was originally conceived and developed by Benjamin Hershberg at imec in Leuven, Belgium from 2018-2020.
 Continuing support is provided by open-source contributors on GitHub, Benjamin Hershberg, and Imec.

 Get involved at: https://github.com/bhershberg/PrometheanToolkit

+#Getting Started
+Download this GitHub repo and then execute PrometheanToolkit.m in Matlab.
+In the GUI that pops up, go to the Help tab (last tab) and click on the "Intro to Promethean Toolkit" button in the top left corner of the Help tab.
+The file that opens up in your main Matlab Editor window will guide onward you from there.
+Good luck and godspeed!